A 21-year-old man who recently had sex with a new male partner presents to a sexual health clinic for evaluation of new urethral symptoms.

 Figure 1.
-Urethral Swab Gram's Stain
+Urethral Swab Gram Stain

 Source: Centers for Disease Control and Prevention Public Health Image Library (Joe Miller, 1979)